Section 3: Residential Living

 - Temporary Housing

 All residents are expected to exercise caution when completing art projects in the residence halls.
 Paint should be used in an appropriate manner and in well ventilated areas.
 Students are not permitted to use paint, including spray paint on any balconies or in stairwells.
+Students may not use spray paint in their rooms or in lounge space.

 All residents and guests may be asked to open their bag checks by Public Safety Officers and Residential Life Staff if circumstances warrant.
 Residents who are non-compliant with bag check requests may not be permitted to enter the building and/or be subject to disciplinary action.